 Marianna Bukowski is a director, producer and writer working across feature documentary film, TV programmes and advertising.

-Born in Warsaw, Marianna escaped then-communist Poland at the age of four together with her mother, and grew up on a small island in Sweden.
-At 20 she moved to New York City to study at the Neighborhood Playhouse, after which she relocated again, this time to London where she has been working in the creative industries ever since.
+Born in Warsaw, Marianna escaped then-communist Poland at the age of four together with her mother, and grew up on an island in Sweden.
+At 20 she moved to New York City to study theatre and stagecraft at The Neighborhood Playhouse, after which she relocated again, this time to London where she has been working in the creative industries ever since.
 A visual storyteller at heart, her work ranges from conceptual advertising campaigns to historical features.

 The documentary 'Portrait of a Soldier' is Bukowski's first independent feature film.
 It tells the story of the bloodiest resistance battle of World War II - the Warsaw Uprising in 1944 - as seen through the experiences of a 17 year old girl soldier.